jemmadm/code-katas/FizzBuzz/README.md

 git checkout tags/fizz-buzz-stage-3
 git checkout tags/fizz-buzz-stage-4
 ```
-Stage 5 contains a new requirement.
+Stage 5 contains a **new requirement**.
 Can you make the tests pass, by only changing a factory and/or creating new objects?
 ``` bash
 git checkout tags/fizz-buzz-stage-5
 git checkout tags/fizz-buzz-stage-6